tetris245/tetris245/README.md

 Changes for future version 1.3

 * New command: ggts to enter ggts training in asylum at some level for a specified time.
 More than 180 minutes is possible.
 The level must be between 1 and 6.
+* New command: name to change the name of your character.
+Can be combined with the similar BCE feature.
 * Updated the background and relog commands
 * Improved the login command
 * Improved texts and simplified options for the outfit command
-* Fixed and improved the AutoRelog function, especially to preserve your BCE nickname
+* Fixed and improved the AutoRelog function, especially to preserve your QAM or BCE nickname